cdapio/cdap/cdap-docs/developers-manual/source/data-exploration/streams.rst

 It is important to note that formats are applied at read time.
 When events are added to a stream, there are no checks performed to enforce that all events added to the stream are readable by the format you have set on a stream.
-If any stream event cannot be read by the format you have set, your query will not work.
+If any stream event cannot be read by the format you have set, your entire query will fail and you will not get any results.

 Schema
 ------
-CDAP schemas are adopted from Avro schemas `<http://avro.apache.org/docs/1.7.3/spec.html#schemas>`__ with a few differences:
+CDAP schemas are adopted from the `Avro Schema Declaration `<http://avro.apache.org/docs/1.7.3/spec.html#schemas>`__ with a few differences:

-  * Map keys do not have to be strings, but can be any type.
+  * Map keys do not have to be strings, but can be of any type.
-  * No "name" property for enum type.
+  * No "name" property for the enum type.
   * No support of "doc" and "aliases" in record and enum types.
-  * No support of "doc" and "default" in record field.
+  * No support of "doc" and "default" in record fields.
   * No "fixed" type.

 There are a few additional limitations on the types of schemas that can be used for exploration: